konnectors/cozy-konnector-template/README.md

 npm run standalone
 ```

-The requests to the cozy stack will be stubbed using the ./data/fixture.json file as source of data
+The requests to the cozy-stack will be stubbed using the [./data/fixture.json] file as source of data
-and when cozy-client-js is asked to create or update data, the data will be output to the console.
+and when cozy-client is asked to create or update data, the data will be outputed to the console.
-The bills (or any file) will be saved in the ./data directory
+The bills (or any file) will be saved in the ./data directory.

 ### Maintainer